Tim Southee: Test match debut

 England were still touring New Zealand when Southee returned home from the 2008 Under-19 World Cup as player of the tournament.
 The one-day series was over but the three-match test was about to begin.
 When injury ruled Kyle Mills out of the third Test match, in Napier, Southee was added to the squad and made his Test match debut on 22 March 2008.
 Aged only 19 years and 102 days, he was New Zealand's seventh-youngest test debutant.

 He had an immediate impact in the first day, dismissing Michael Vaughan and Andrew Strauss in his second and third overs, and then later claiming the wicket of Kevin Pietersen.
 On the second day he took two more wickets and completed a debut five-wicket haul, finishing with 5–55.
 During New Zealand's second innings, chasing 553, Southee hit New Zealand's fastest half-century in 29 balls.
 His innings, which ended on 77* from just 40 balls, included nine sixes and four fours.

-This was New Zealand's last home match of the summer.